-Optical gratings have proven to be very suitable components for achieving stretching as well as compression [99].
+Optical gratings have proven to be very suitable components for achieving stretching as well as compression [165].
 The concept of a grating stretcher and compressor is presented in Fig. 8.23.
 The grating deflects red and blue parts of an incident pulse in different directions.
 In the stretcher two gratings are combined with 1 : 1 imaging properties.
 In a completely symmetric layout (dashed upper grating on the left in Fig. 8.23) the upper grating would not change the shape of the impulses at all, only at the drawn position.
-8.5.6 White light lasers Very recently so called white light lasers and super continua have become an exciting object of research.
+8.5.6 White light lasers

+Fig. 8.24 Interference pattern observed when a white light laser is superposed with itself.
+The light beam was dispersed by a prism to demonstrate simultaneous interference of all contributing colours.
+With permission from Harald Telle and Jörn Stenger.
+Recently so-called white light lasers and super continua have become an exciting object of research.
 It seems contradictory at first to speak of white light in this context since the bias from classical optics suggests an absolutely incoherent light source with this term.
-White light covering the full spectral range of visible colors can, however, be generated from ultrashort pulse lasers.
-The photograph from the cover of this book shows white laser light dispersed by a two dimensional grating and exhibiting the full range of colors.
-Furthermore, as shown in Fig. 8.24, this light field shows well modulated interferences, it is thus coherent and truly laser light!
-Ultrashort, intense laser pulses are the basis for nonlinear processes transforming their original, relatively narrow spectrum (typically less than 10% of the visible spectrum) into an extremely broadband spectrum which may cover the entire visible spectrum and beyond.
-The generation of coherent white light is a field of active research and not yet fully understood, but it seems clear that it is essential to provide efficient nonlinear conversion processes with fibres driven in
+White light covering the full spectral range of visible colours can, however, be generated from ultra-short pulse lasers.
+White laser light is dispersed by a gratings like common white light and exhibits the full range of colours.
+In contrast to conventional light sources, however, this light field shows well-modulated interferences, as shown in Fig. 8.24.
+It is thus coherent and truly laser light!
+Ultra-short, intense laser pulses are the basis for nonlinear processes transforming their original, relatively narrow spectrum (typically less than 10% of the visible spectrum) into an extremely broadband spectrum which may cover the entire visible spectrum and beyond.
+The generation of coherent white light is a field of active research and not yet fully understood, but it seems clear that it is essential to provide efficient nonlinear conversion processes with fibres driven in the strong guiding limit.
+Remember that most optical fibres (see Sect.
+3.3) are operated in the weak guiding limit where small steps in the index of refraction of order 1% provide guiding but also cause the optical wave to be spread out over a relatively large cross-section.
+In photonic fibres (see Sect.
+3.5.6) [145, 147] the strong guiding limit can be realized where the optical wave is confined to the narrow core with diameter $1-2 \mu m$, much stronger than in any weakly guiding fibre, by large index of refraction steps corresponding to the glass-air interface.
+In such fibres, nonlinear conversion is not only supported by the large intensities obtained in the narrow core, but also by the unusual dispersion properties of the fibres.